-- 3. Facilitate student discussion on other times that people wear helmets to stay safe. - a.
-Ask the students: Who do you see wearing helmets in the world? - i.
-Common answers include athletes, firemen, astronauts, skaters, construction workers, etc. - 4.
-Show students the short video, "Helmet Fitting".
-This video teaches students how to fit a helmet in relation to their eyes, ears, and mouth. - 5.
-Review the video content by reminding students that a helmet only works when it properly fits on your head. - What three body parts should you use to make sure your helmet fits? - a.
+- 4. Show students the short video, "Helmet Fitting".
+This video teaches students how to fit a helmet in relation to their eyes, ears, and mouth. - Review the video content by reminding students that a helmet only works when it properly fits on your head.

+Which three body parts should you use to make sure your helmet fits?

+- a.
 Eyes: Place the helmet so it is level on your head.
 If you can see the brim of the helmet when you look up, you have placed it correctly! - b.
 Ears: Adjust the side straps so they create a tight V underneath the earlobes.
 This secures your helmet from moving side-to-side. - c.
 Mouth: The chin strap should be buckled below your chin.
 There should be a space for two fingers between your chin and the strap. - d.
 Shake your head to test the security of the helmet.
 If it wiggles on your head, it's not fitted correctly.